go-aah/docs/server-extension.md

 ## Event: OnInit

-`OnInit` event is published right after the `aah.AppConfig()` is initialized.
-Only `aah.conf` config is initialized at this stage, such as App Variables, Routes, i18n, Security, View Engine, Logs are not initialized.
+`OnInit` event is published right after the `aah.AppConfig()` is loaded.
+Only `aah.conf` config is initialized at this stage, such as App Variables, Routes, i18n, Security, View Engine, Logs are not yet initialized.

 **Supports Multiple:** Yes